 Today shopping has become synonymous to perfect online functionalities, customized experience, and immediate support at all times.
-The modern-day shopper’s interaction process with digital channels has taken a 360-degree turn from a linear model to a more complex journey across different online and offline touchpoints.
+Besides, the modern-day shopper’s interaction process with digital channels has taken a 360-degree turn from a linear model to a more complex journey across different online and offline touchpoints.
 All in all, consumers expect an uninterrupted brand experience at all times.

 According to data by The Fashion and Apparel Industry report, the worldwide eCommerce revenue is estimated to rise from $481.2 billion in 2018 to $712.9 billion by 2022.
 The primary reason for this phenomenal growth can be attributed to: